amushal/Fetch/README.md

 # Fetch

-At Ad Hoc, our front-end applications often exchange JSON data with various RESTful APIs.
-We use modern JavaScript to interact with these APIs and to transform their responses into a format needed by the client application.
-In this homework, we provide a sample API with a single endpoint and ask you to write some JavaScript to request data from the API and transform the response.
+Retrieve JSON data with javascript fetch RESTful APIs.
+JavaScript front-end to request data from the API and transform the response from local back-end server app "Fetch-API" in NodeJS with a single endpoint /records.

 ## Records API

-You'll be provided with a `/records` API endpoint that returns a JSON array of items in the following format:
+`/records` API endpoint that returns a JSON array of items in the following format:

 ```json
 [